charleywright/School/Geography/Lithosphere - Glaciation.md

 ##### Hanging Valley
 * **Most marks are from u-shaped valley**
-*
+* Formed where a glacier was in a tributary stream
-* Tributary streams/valleys have much less power therefore don't erode as deep
+* Tributary streams/valleys have much less power therefore don't erode as deep as the main valley
 * After glacier retreats, tributary streams form waterfalls where they enter main valley

 ##### Ribbon Lake/Loch (Loch Avon, Cairngorms)